 No choice on loan length: Unlike Ratesetter, there is no choice of which loan market length.
 Whilst a variety of loans lengths are used, there is no equivalent product like the rolling product, and early withdrawal costs a minimum of 1% plus interest rate differential.
 Zopa is not a place if you need instant access.

-I use Zopa mainly as diversification, as their ‘Plus’ rate isn’t quite up to the returns seen elsewhere, and even the Core rate is not as good as a rolling rate on Ratesetter (which admittedly, you have to queue for to get 3.5%+).
+I use Zopa mainly as diversification, as their ‘Plus’ rate isn’t quite up to the returns seen elsewhere.
+The Core rate is probably equivalent to other instant access accounts (corrected for defaults).
 I tend to favour the Core product and use auto-invest so that no checking is required.
 As long the investment period is greater than a year there should be a return here even if you did require the money back after this time.

 Zopa’s track record speaks for itself: it has a long history of providing a decent product for both borrowers and investors.
 That said in recent times the investor product has slightly deteriorated in the form of the removal of the provision fund and reduced interest rates.
 Other platforms have improved on its returns, but Zopa is still a useful investment to have for diversification purposes.